 Since the capillary is narrow and small, only a small amount of sample is required for CE.
 Excessive amounts of samples are not only wasteful but may also interfere with the resulting electropherogram, which may be misleading.
 To ensure good sample injection quality, two methods are used:

-- Hydrodynamic injection: This is the application of pressure at the injection end of the capillary and the use of vacuum or siphon at the other end.
+- Hydrodynamic injection: This is the application of pressure at the injection end of the capillary and the use of a vacuum or siphon at the other end.
 Typically, the capillary is first filled with the separation buffer before the sample is injected into the capillary.
 The amount of the sample injected is controlled via the applied pressure and the duration of the injection.

 - Electrokinetic injection or electromigration is the application of the voltage across both ends of the capillary.
 However, the injection end of the capillary is in contact with the sample before the voltage is applied to the system.
 Here, ions enter the capillary-based on their electrical mobility and subsequent EOF.